Psalm 100: In English

+John Dowland composed two settings of the text; one in a book of Psalms published by Thomas East in 1592, and a more rhythmically complex version published in 1621 by Thomas Ravenscroft.

 The Jubilate or Jubilate Deo in English is part of the daily Anglican morning liturgy of the Book of Common Prayer, and has been set to music by many composers.
 Henry Purcell included it in his Te Deum and Jubilate, and George Frideric Handel in his Utrecht Te Deum and Jubilate; both composers took the approach of one movement for each verse, Handel splitting the BCP verse 1 back into its constituent two original Hebrew verses, with one movement each.
 Charles Villiers Stanford's setting was part of his innovative Morning, Evening and Communion Service in B♭, and the Jubilate Deo was first performed on 25 May 1879.
 Ralph Vaughan Williams composed two settings of the psalm, The Hundredth Psalm a choral cantata in 1929 using the BCP translation, and The Old Hundredth Psalm Tune in 1952 using Kethe's translation, which was used for the coronation of Elizabeth II and had parts for SATB, organ, orchestra, and congregation.
 Other settings have been written by composers including John Gardner, Herbert Howells, John Ireland, Richard Purvis, George Dyson, Kenneth Leighton, William Walton, and John Rutter.
 Benjamin Britten composed his Jubilate Deo in C in 1961.